ronaldseoh/Anemll/docs/ConvertingDeepSeek.md

 > - Each chunk must be under 1GB for iOS compatibility
 > - Conversion process may take several an hor or more and require 32GB of strage.
 64GB RAM is recommended for conversion.
 > - Requires macOS 15 or later
+> - This model is quantized to 6-bit LUT, its a bit slower vs 4-bit LUT, but provides better quality.

 ## Model Conversion Steps